az-09/nextjs-tailwindcss-blog/posts/configure-django-api-react-app-iis.md

         Name: Django Handler
 ```
 Click No if one already exists in "FastCGI Settings" in Computer/Username
-Click Yes if need to create a new one then enter Enviroment Variables
+Click Yes if need to create a new one then enter environment Variables

 ### Firewall rule: Port has to be open in order to call API from other computers
 - Open Windows Defender Firewall with Advanced Security